Robust Transceiver Design for RIS Enhanced Dual-Functional Radar-Communication with Movable Antenna: Introdution

 \section{Introdution}

 \IEEEPARstart{A}{s} the landscape of wireless communications continues to evolve, the anticipation surrounding the advent of sixth generation (6G) networks is steadily growing\cite{rajatheva2020white,10753482}.
-According to the International Telecommunication Union Telecommunication Standardization Sector (ITUT), 6G is expected to support various usage scenarios including immersive communication, hyper reliable and low-latency communication (HRLLC), massive communication, artificial intelligence (AI) and communication, ubiquitous connectivity, and integrated sensing and communication (ISAC)\cite{ITU2023}.
+According to the Federal Communications Commission (FCC), the upper mid-band spectrum resource (7-24 GHz) has recently been identified with its opportunities to support various 6G usage scenarios including immersive communication, hyper reliable and low-latency communication (HRLLC), massive communication, artificial intelligence (AI) and communication, ubiquitous connectivity, and integrated sensing and communication (ISAC)\cite{10559933}.
 These usage scenarios form the vision of International Mobile Telecommunication (IMT)-2030, and necessitate a paradigm shift in current fifth generation (5G) wireless networks~\cite{saad2019vision}.
 In particular, dual-functional radar-communications (DFRC), which integrates sensing and communication functions into a single platform, has been envisioned as a key transformative technology for the upcoming generation~\cite{9737357}.
 DFRC systems share spectrum resources, hardware facilities, and signal-processing modules, resulting in significantly increased spectrum efficiency~\cite{2023arXiv230801227K}.
 Thanks to these advantages, DFRC has shown great potential in various wireless systems, such as orthogonal time frequency space modulation (OTFS)\cite{yang2024sensing}, non-orthogonal multiple access (NOMA)\cite{lyu2023hybrid}, and unmanned aerial vehicle (UAV)\cite{wang2020constrained}.